yeyuxiao/yeyuxiao.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science, University of Cambridge, 2019-2022 (expected)
+* Ph.D. in Computer Science, University of Cambridge, 2019-2024
 * M.Sc. in Speech and Language Processing, University of Edinburgh, 2016-2017
 * B.A. in Foreign Languages and Literatures, Tsinghua University, 2011-2016

 Work experience
 ======
+* Postdoc @ **Tsinghua University**, 2024-Present
+  * Worked in the THUNLP Group, working on LLM-based multi-agent systems and Legal AI

 * Senior Researcher @ **SinoVoice**, 2019
   * Worked at SinoVoice’s text-to-speech (TTS) center, developing high-speed end-to-end TTS models